TheMatjaz/StoneScript/README.md

 have a matching version of the game with the version indicated in the script.

-In case you want to do any modifications, the documentation for the scripting language is available on the [game website](http://stonestoryrpg.com/stonescript/help.txt)
+In case you want to do any modifications, the documentation for the scripting language _StoneScript_ is available on the [game website](http://stonestoryrpg.com/stonescript/help.txt)

 You are free to use the script as you wish as long as you include my name,